|

 Tenuta Ornellaia is down the road, too.
 Antinori makes a wonderful

-wine from grapes in the same neighborhood and their wine is, in my view,
+wine from grapes in the same neighborhood and their wine is, frequently at

 So, Sassicaia is, no longer, the only game in town, but it still is the